Cenozoic: Life

 Early in the Cenozoic, following the K-Pg event, the planet was dominated by relatively small fauna, including small mammals, birds, reptiles, and amphibians.
-From a geological perspective, it did not take long for mammals and birds to greatly diversify in the absence of the dinosaurs that had dominated during the Mesozoic.
-Some flightless birds grew larger than humans.
+From a geological perspective, it did not take long for mammals to greatly diversify in the absence of the dinosaurs that had dominated during the Mesozoic.
+Birds also diversified rapidly; some flightless birds grew larger than humans.
 These species are sometimes referred to as "terror birds", and were formidable predators.
 Mammals came to occupy almost every available niche (both marine and terrestrial), and some also grew very large, attaining sizes not seen in most of today's terrestrial mammals.
+The ranges of many Cenozoic bird clades were governed by latitude and temperature and have contracted over the course of this era as the world cooled.

 During the Cenozoic, mammals proliferated from a few small, simple, generalised forms into a diverse collection of terrestrial, marine, and flying animals, giving this period its other name, the Age of Mammals.
 The Cenozoic is just as much the age of savannas, the age of co-dependent flowering plants and insects, and the age of birds.
 Grasses also played a very important role in this era, shaping the evolution of the birds and mammals that fed on them.
 One group that diversified significantly in the Cenozoic as well were the snakes.
 Evolving in the Cenozoic, the variety of snakes increased tremendously, resulting in many colubrids, following the evolution of their current primary prey source, the rodents.

-In the earlier part of the Cenozoic, the world was dominated by the gastornithid birds, terrestrial crocodiles like Pristichampsus, and a handful of primitive large mammal groups like uintatheres, mesonychids, and pantodonts.
+In the earlier part of the Cenozoic, the world was dominated by the gastornithid birds, terrestrial crocodylians like Pristichampsus, large sharks such as Otodus, and a handful of primitive large mammal groups like uintatheres, mesonychians, and pantodonts.
 But as the forests began to recede and the climate began to cool, other mammals took over.

 The Cenozoic is full of mammals both strange and familiar, including chalicotheres, creodonts, whales, primates, entelodonts, sabre-toothed cats, mastodons and mammoths, three-toed horses, giant rhinoceros like Paraceratherium, the rhinoceros-like brontotheres, various bizarre groups of mammals from South America, such as the vaguely elephant-like pyrotheres and the dog-like marsupial relatives called borhyaenids and the monotremes and marsupials of Australia.
+Mammal evolution in the Cenozoic was predominantly shaped by climatic and geological processes.

+Cenozoic calcareous nannoplankton experienced rapid rates of speciation and reduced species longevity, while suffering prolonged declines in diversity during the Eocene and Neogene.
+Diatoms, in contrast, experienced major diversification over the Eocene, especially at high latitudes, as the world's oceans cooled.
+Diatom diversification was particularly concentrated at the Eocene-Oligocene boundary.
+A second major pulse of diatom diversification occurred over the course of the Middle and Late Miocene.